Table of Contents:

 FERRISS: Of course, the hardest time to show grit is when you need it the most.
 When the situation seems dire, when the odds are against you.
 Reid sees these life-and-death moments a lot in the companies he’s built and advised.
 Here’s what he thinks you should do when you find yourself in such a position:

-FERRISS: Bonus commandment number 11: pay it forward.
+FERRISS: Pay it forward.
 What does that mean?
 Well, the other commandments from Masters of Scale covered just about everything you need to succeed as a startup founder.
 The final commandment kicks in after you succeed or reach some type of certainty that you’ll survive or just have a little bit of extra cash on hand in some cases.

 Because Reid will tell you, the long-term success of any company, anywhere in the world — depends on the ecosystem around it.
 To create an ecosystem like Silicon Valley, and many places have tried, where startups thrive, and scale-ups are possible — successful entrepreneurs have to follow this commandment and pay it forward.
 That means they invest in the other companies around them, the little guys.